WHAT'S DNGMONOCHROME?

 o Leica Q2M [at special request, to be able to save the already monochrome DNG without lens correction]

-o Leica Q3
+o Leica Q3 [only in the 64-bit version]

 o Leica S2